 Edina parks – summer events

-Centennial Lakes Park: Edina’s crown jewel of a public park is a haven for summer entertainment.
+Edina’s crown jewel of a public park is a haven for summer entertainment.
 Events are held daily Sun-Thurs and include family-friendly concerts at the outdoor amphitheater, Movies in the Park ongoing Thursday evenings, and the Farmers Market.
 Open starting Memorial Day are the park’s paddle boats, putting course & lawn games.
-JUNE 2020 EVENTS AT CENTENNIAL LAKES HAVE BEEN CANCELLED.

 Edina summer festivals

-Edina Art Fair: 50th & France bustles with vendors, live music and a Kids Zone.
-June 6, 2020.
-POSTPONED TO AUG 2020
+50th & France bustles with vendors, live music and a Kids Zone.
+CANCELLED FOR 2021, look for it in 2022.

 Edina swimming & beaches

-Edina Aquatic Center: Located in Rosland Park the outdoor pool has a pirate-theme and unique water features, a zero depth area, and water slides.
+Located in ROSLAND PARK the outdoor pool has a pirate-theme and unique water features, a zero depth area, and water slides.
 For the younger kids, there is a zero-depth water playground named Lil’ Lagoon, designed specifically for them.
-EDINA AQUATIC CENTER IS CLOSED FOR 2020.

 Hopkins parks – summer events